Your link to course materials, class roster, assignments, and more.

 Schedule an appointment with your advisor to discuss your plans and obtain clearance for registration for the upcoming term.
 The Registrar’s Office will not provide clearance.

 Review this list to see if a course will satisfy your general education requirements:

-Registration for winter and May 2021 sessions will begin the week of November 16.
-The day that a student is allowed to begin registration is determined by his or her number of earned credits (and does not include the credits a student is currently taking):
+Registration for summer and fall 2021 terms will begin the week of March 29.
+The day that a student is allowed to begin registration is determined by their number of earned credits (and does not include the credits a student is currently taking):

 Interested in reviewing where you are within your degree?
 There are two ways to see where you are with your degree and what you still need to complete.